Guide to product research

 Who must do researches

 It depends on what tasks you set for your researches and how big your company is.
 In larger companies, researches are usually held by a separate team.
 Skyeng, for example, has a research team that fully focuses on gathering insights for their product teams, and each product team has researchers assigned to them.
 Researchers are lead by product managers and are a part of the research team which is run by a horizontal manager.
 Product managers are responsible for business in this chain of command, and a horizontal manager is responsible for staff development.
 ER-Telecom, too, has a research team that leads large researches for the product and marketing team.

 Another way is to assemble a cross-functional team for each research.
-In Miro, researches are lead by teams that consist of product managers, designers and developers who conduct researches as an additional task.
-Miro also has a data team that actively takes part in qualitative researches and conducts its own quantitative researches.
+In Miro, researches are lead by teams that consist of product managers, designers, and developers who conduct research as an additional task.
+Miro also has a data team that actively takes part in qualitative research and conducts its own quantitative researches.

 In Dashly, researches are made by different teams depending on the task of a research.
 Dashly’s growth hacking team constantly verifies hypotheses and does its own researches too.